-- the possessee (handle) should be treated as primarily a concept (for (25b)) - a concept is a sort of entity and entities cannot be relational, so the representation in (25b) should be adjusted - concepts needed here are not the encyclopedic or well-established kinds, they are constructed - the connection to possession should be made clear
+- the possessee (handle) should be treated as primarily a concept (for (Error!
+Reference source not found.b)) - a concept is a sort of entity and entities cannot be relational, so the representation in (Error!
+Reference source not found.b) should be adjusted - concepts needed here are not the encyclopedic or well-established kinds, they are constructed - the connection to possession should be made clear

-4.1.
+6.1.
 The core concept